vikejs/vike/readme.md

 then `prerender()` is optional and you can prerender your app without defining any `prerender()` function.

-You can also use use the `prerender()` lifecycle method to increase the effeciency of data fetching as it enables you to fetch data for multiple pages at once.
+You can also use use the `prerender()` lifecycle method to increase the effeciency of pre-rendering as it enables you to fetch data for multiple pages at once.

 ```js